 Wrap a rag around the end of the damper body.
-Thread the Monarch air fill adapter into the air fill port.
-Thread the shock pump into the Monarch air fill adapter.
+Thread a shock pump with the Monarch air fill adapter installed onto it into the air fill port.

 Pump air into the damper body to force the IFP (Internal Floating Piston) out of the damper body, into the rag.